 - Workforce Credentialing - As part of the workforce credentialing initiative in Alabama, the Adult Education Program prepares and administers WorkKeys assessments resulting in the National Career Readiness Certificate (NCRC).

 - English as a Second Language (ESL) - Classes providing non-English speaking individuals with the language skills needed to succeed in other educational/training programs and to cope more effectively with the challenges of their daily lives.
 Learners are also given information on steps to becoming a U.S. citizen and how to advance their education.

 - Digital Literacy – Basic digital literacy skills for living in today’s technologically sophisticated world.

-Classes are free of charge on both the Muscle Shoals and the Phil Campbell campuses and at various off-campus sites throughout our five county service area.
+Classes are free of charge on both the Shoals and the Phil Campbell campuses and at various off-campus sites throughout our five county service area.
 Day and evening classes are offered, and an on-line option is also available for busy adults whose work schedules or other responsibilities do not allow them to attend classes.
-For information on current class locations and times, or other questions, please call the Adult Education Office at 256.331.5440or email at email@example.com.
+For information on current class locations and times, or other questions, please call the Adult Education Office at 256.331.5440 or email at firstname.lastname@example.org.